ernestns/dailydocs.dev/docs/product-spec.md

 ## Vision

-DailyDocs recommends one documentation link per topic per day.
+DailyDocs helps individuals and teams increase their depth of knowledge by reading for a few minutes each day.

-Instead of searching for something to read, users receive one documentation link for a topic they care about.
+Each reading teaches something new about a topic they care about and is sourced from official documentation whenever possible.

 A DailyDocs reading is simply a URL.